Research

 Keywords: odour sensing, electroantennogram, insect antenna

-2. Analysis of Insect Flight
+2. Analysis of Flapping Motion

-Insect flight simulation (Lan et al., 2022).
+Flapping simulation and optimisation (Lan et al., 2022, 2025).

-Insect flight simulation (Lan et al., 2022).
+Flapping simulation and optimisation (Lan et al., 2022, 2025).